Board of Directors

-Questions for the Board can be emailed to email@example.com
+Questions for the President or Board can be emailed to President@physiotherapy.ca

 Linda completed her role as CPA President at the AGM on 17 June 2017 in Toronto, and remains on the Board for a further year in the role of Past President.
 She is an Associate Professor at the University of Alberta and also holds research positions at the McCaig Institute and the Glenrose Rehabilitation Hospital.
 Her work focuses on the evaluation of the effects of exercise and various muscular tissues on the physical functioning of patients with musculoskeletal diseases, cancer or various endocrinal problems.
 Linda has also made a major contribution to the advanced practice of physiotherapy and models for inter-professional care for patients with chronic illnesses.
 She obtained her degree in physiotherapy and her PhD from the University of Toronto.
 Linda also has a bachelor’s and a master’s degree in the physiology of exercise from the University of Western Ontario.
 She serves as Chair of the CEO Evaluation Committee and is ex-officio on all Board committees.
 Linda also holds the David Magee Endowed Chair's position at University of Alberta and was the Scientific Director of the Bone and Joint Health Strategic Clinical Network for Alberta Health Services from 2012-2015.
 Linda is chair of the Board Governance Committee, and is also Board Liaison to the CCPUP group.

 Vancouver, British Columbia